daniel-sh-au/011_UFOs/README.md

 1. Upon entering the webpage, locate the Filter Search area of the webpage (See the below image in the red box).
 Observe that each filter has a corresponding input box.
 ![webpage01.png](https://github.com/daniel-sh-au/UofT_DataBC_Module011_UFOs/blob/main/static/images/webpage01.png)

 2. In the corresponding input box, type in the date, city, state, country, or/and shape to be filtered.
-Once entered, press the *enter* key on the keyboard to show the results or *left-click* outside the current input box.
+Once entered, press the *enter* key on the keyboard or *left-click* outside the current input box to show the results.
 Note that multiple filters can be used to filter out UFO sightings.
 Three different filters are shown in the image below, each indicated by a different colour.
 ![webpage02.png](https://github.com/daniel-sh-au/UofT_DataBC_Module011_UFOs/blob/main/static/images/webpage02.png)

 ## Summary
 In a summary statement, describe one drawback of this new design and two recommendations for further development.

+One drawback to this new webpage design is the lack of flexibility for selecting dates.
+Currently, only one date can be filtered at each time and the user must perform multiple searches for multiple dates.
+It would be more convenient if users could input a start and end date for filtering date ranges.

+For future webpage development,